Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Results

 Finally, our respondents reflected many different perceptions of success related to \textsc{Recognition} in their community; which included \textit{``having a high number of stars on the own repository in GitHub''} (S58 and S109), \textit{``receiving donations''} (S21), and \textit{''being invited for conference invites/talks''} (S16).

 \boldification{*** demographics and success definition ***} \textbf{Demographics and the meaning of success} As recent literature has shown, the OSS community is becoming more diverse in terms of the gender of contributors, types of contributions, and financial rewards~\cite{carillo2017makes,trinkenreich2020pathways}.
 We took a deeper look into these demographic subgroups with respect to their definitions of success.
-Understanding how different demographics perceive success can help us create mechanisms to better support diverse demographics, thereby helping improve the state of diversity in OSS.
-Figure \ref{fig:segmented.analysis} illustrate the definition of success by each demographic subgroup.
+Understanding how different demographics perceive success can help us create mechanisms to better support diverse contributors and improve the state of diversity in OSS.
+Figure \ref{fig:segmented.analysis} illustrates the definition of success for each demographic subgroup.
 The percentages in the figure reflect the number of participants who mentioned any meaning under each quadrant per subgroup.
 For example, 80 participants who identified themselves as code contributions reported at least one meaning of success categorized in Quad1.
 Therefore, given there were 163 code contributors, 49.1\% of the code contributors in our sample associated success with Cooperation, Perceived Contribution, or Recognition (Quad1).

 From the 193 survey respondents, 165 identified as men, 16 as women, and 2 as non-binary.
 The gender distribution of our respondents matches that of those reported in other OSS studies (\cite{vasilescu2015gender,robles2016women,singh2019women}).
 We dropped from this analysis the 10 respondents who did not disclose their gender.
-Comparing the distributions of definitions reported by men and women, we could not find statistically significant differences between the two groups neither in terms of quadrants, nor in terms of regions.
+Comparing the distributions of definitions reported by men and women, we could not find statistically significant differences between the two groups either in terms of quadrants or regions.
 As illustrated in Figure~\ref{fig:segmented.analysis}, both men and women more frequently mentioned success definitions classified in the Interpersonal quadrants (Quad1/Quad2) than those in Intrapersonal (Quad3/Quad4).

 Our survey included answers from 163 \textit{coders} and 30 \textit{non-coders}, i.e., those who work only on non-code related activities (e.g., advocacy, license management, technical writing).
 We could not find statistically significant differences between the distribution of answers from the two subgroups.
 We could also not find statistically significant differences when sub-grouping based on compensation (paid vs. unpaid).
 The statistical test results including the p-values of these comparisons are in the supplementary material.